45 Years in Retrospect . . . The life of Miracle Distribution Center – Part III

-Through our forty years of service, we have had the opportunity to take the hands of many brothers, and each one has brought a blessing to Miracle Distribution Center (MDC.)
+Through our forty-five years of service, we have had the opportunity to take the hands of many brothers, and each one has brought a blessing to Miracle Distribution Center (MDC).
 I have written in previous articles about how my brother, Richard, was the moving force in starting the Center, but I also want to mention the impact that our parents have had on MDC’s growth, for it truly has been a “family affair.”

 Darin invited two friends to come and help us at MDC — Susan and Robert Perry.
 From this beginning in 1985, Susan remained on as the receptionist of the Center for four years before moving to Arizona.
 Robert, whom Darin had known since high school, was also involved with the Center and assisted in editing part of our recorded series with Steven Halpern and collaborated with us on the writing of a booklet entitled An Introduction to A Course in Miracles.
-His involvement with the Course started at Miracle Distribution Center and from there he has gone on to form his own organization, The Circle of Atonement.
+His involvement with the Course started at Miracle Distribution Center, and from there, he has gone on to form his own organization, The Circle of Atonement.

-In the mid 1980s, Howard and Donna Sell found the Course through Gerald Jampolsky’s book, Love is Letting Go of Fear.
+In the mid-1980s, Howard and Donna Sell found the Course through Gerald Jampolsky’s book, Love is Letting Go of Fear.
 The Sells became invaluable to MDC.
-If you recall, in the mid 1980s, personal computers were just coming into fashion, and the Sells were the first to get us set up on computer so our study group information could be digitized.
+If you recall, in the mid-1980s, personal computers were just coming into fashion, and the Sells were the first to get us set up on computer so our study group information could be digitized.
 They also helped us produce the first issues of The Holy Encounter magazine.

 For years, Donna came into the Center to volunteer her time and to help us duplicate our study group meetings on cassette tapes.
 After Donna retired from this volunteer position, Mary Mount stepped in to take over.
 Mary’s dedication was invaluable.
 After she retired, Maria Zakich filled the void without missing a step.

 Darin’s wife, Maria, and Tess’s husband, Tim, have also joined the family.
 The children that have come from these unions have also touched the life of MDC.
-Darin and Maria’s two girls, Lauren and Emily, Tess and Tim’s girls, Casey and Tara, and the apple of my and Paul’s eyes, Jeffrey, provide us with the best lessons for joy and learning than any of us could imagine.
+Darin and Maria’s two girls, Lauren and Emily, Tess and Tim’s girls, Casey and Tara, and the apple of my and Paul’s eye, Jeffrey, provide us with the best lessons for joy and learning than any of us could imagine.